Fusion4Energy/F4Enix/docs/source/usage/introduction.rst

 users to contribute to the debugging and enhancement of the package, ensuring continuous development and improvement.

-The package is made available on GitHub at [FUTURE LINK].
+The package is made available on GitHub at https://github.com/Radiation-Transport/F4Enix.

 Python has been chosen as the programming language for making it easy to use, portable, and easy to be intagrated with other scientific libraries and tools.